knightsofnhi/codeforboston.org/_posts/2022-04-13-unlikely-people-in-civic-tech.md

 There is a slight misconception that Code for Boston consists of only developers and that those developers are of a specific demographic.
 That is not true here nor out there.
 All tech projects require both code and non-code roles to function properly and those roles are filled by people from all walks of life and demographics.

-For example, our very own Annie LaCourt in our leadership team is an avid weight lifter.
-When she's not working at her day job or leading on Mattapan Mapping, she's [dead-lifting 280 pounds at the gym.](https://media.giphy.com/media/7wrO5zq0GDSWVk1yOi/giphy.gif)
+For example, our very own Annie LaCourt (in our leadership team) is an avid weight lifter.
+When she's not working at her day job or leading on our civic tech project, Mattapan Mapping, she's [dead-lifting 280 pounds at the gym.](https://media.giphy.com/media/7wrO5zq0GDSWVk1yOi/giphy.gif)

-What's your hobby outside of civic tech?
+What do you like to do outside of civic tech that may surprise people?

 ## Job Openings!
 - [Institute for Nonprofit Practice is accepting applications for their fellowship/professional development programs and are offering tuition subsidies up to 100% for anyone who needs one.](https://www.nonprofitpractice.org/applications/)